nens/lizard-docs/source/b_usermanagement.rst

 .. image:: /images/c_manage_newitem.png

-This will lead you to the screen to add a new user.
+This will lead you to the screen where a new user can be added.

 .. image:: /images/b_usermanagement_04.png

 By default the new user is granted a “User” role.
-At least one role is required when invite a new user.
+At least one role is required when a new user is invited.
 Do not forget to click ‘Save’!
 When saved, an invitation email will be sent to the new user.
 This user can follow the invitation link to (if necessary) create an account and receive the new roles.
 The user will appear in the user management overview once they accepted the invite and created the account.